bburns/LanguageModels/doc/report/Report.md

 n-gram (n=4)
 Terror had seized on the whole day , with intervals of listening ; and the gipsy never grudged it him .
-Chateaubriand , had he not given his five francs to the old man . '' `` And my boots . '' Drive it out better .
 The glass must be violet for iron jewellery , and black for gold jewellery .
-Spain Joy and pride in his sons overcame his sorrow at their loss .
-On me he heaped every kindness that heart Blcher ordered extermination .
-Roguet had set the lugubrious example of threatening with death any French grenadier who should bring him
 Dry happiness resembles dry bread .
-One eats , but one morning she out of her bed , saying to the

-Just like a rocket too , it burst in the air of splendidly coloured fire-flies , which sped hither and thither A lovelier night I never saw .
-Indeed !
-Where were you last night .
-She was .
-When she reached
+Just like a rocket too , it burst in the air of splendidly coloured fire-flies , which sped hither and thither .

 ffnn